-If after upgrading to Windows 10 v1803 you find that Network Discovery is not working as a result of which Workgroup computers or Network places are missing or not showing up, then this post will show you how to resolve the issue.
+If after upgrading Windows 10 you find that Network Discovery is not working as a result of which Workgroup computers or Network places are missing or not showing up, then this post will show you how to resolve the issue.

 Network computers not showing